samuelpowell/LibTOAST.jl/README.md

 1. `assemble(mesh, integral [, parameter])`;
 2. `assemble!(sysmat, integral [, parameter])`.

-Method (1) creates a new `SystemMatrix` object and adds the contirbutions from the specified integral.
-Method (2) adds the contirbution to an existing `SystemMatrix` object, in-place.
+Method (1) creates a new `SystemMatrix` object and adds the contributions from the specified integral.
+Method (2) adds the contribution to an existing `SystemMatrix` object, in-place.

 The purpose of the `SystemMatrix` type is described in part (4) of the first example in this document.